Kaion-Official/shell-basics/Introduction/Intro.md

 # How do I run my script?

-- Make sure to navigate to your script directory first, eg: <Documents/Linux Projects/Shell/#1_Hello>
+- Make sure to navigate to your script directory first, eg: 'cd Documents/Linux Projects/Shell/#1_Hello'

 - Be sure to run your scripts with 'bash yourscriptname.sh' in the terminal! 🖥️